 Use tape to designate specific storage and staging areas.
 This will make it much easier to determine and enforce proper aisle space rules.

 This is not something you need a fire protection company to help you with, but it is critical.
 A space that is cluttered with trash is going to be at a higher risk for fire than one that is kept clean from trash.
 Make sure you include enough trash cans throughout your warehouse facility and assign the task of emptying them as they fill up.

 In order for your warehouse to be optimally protected against fires, you need to go beyond the minimum standards set by fire codes.
-If you own or manage a warehouse in Tennessee, Arkansas, or Mississippi, and either need a fire protection inspection, or want to find out how to improve your existing level of fire protection with more tips, contact State Systems today.
+If you own or manage a warehouse in Tennessee, Arkansas, Mississippi, or Alabama, and either need a fire protection inspection, or want to find out how to improve your existing level of fire protection with more tips, contact State Systems today.